nickyhajal/world-domination-summit/_content/academies.md

 # As WDS grows, more and more people are arriving early and staying late.
 This year marks the launch of WDS Academies: a series of mini-events focused on specific topics that take place on the days surrounding WDS weekend.

-Registration for Academies is separate from WDS itself.
-We'll offer registration for the academies first to WDS attendees, and then (for a slightly higher price) to the general public.
-Stay tuned for the details to be announced after the last wave of WDS ticket sales.
+Registration for academies is separate from WDS itself.
+We'll offer registration first to WDS attendees, and then (depending on capacity) to the general public.
+Stay tuned for details to be announced after the final wave of WDS ticket sales.

 <div class="zig-zags_blue"></div>